 - Monitor fluid intake in hot conditions or during infections.

-If you likí this article about the impact of hydration and attention on our brain, you will surely be interestí in these articles from NeuronUP:
+If you liked this article about the impact of hydration and attention on our brain, you will probably be interested in these NeuronUP articles:

 “This article has been translated.
 Link to the original article in Spanish:”